-The United States’ neighbor to the north repeatedly lands itself on the top 10 list, this year coming in at #9 Aside from its magnificent natural beauty and high-quality universal health care, the northern country enjoys an above average work-life balance.
+The United States’ neighbor to the north repeatedly lands itself on the top 10 list, this year coming in at #9.
+Aside from its magnificent natural beauty and high-quality universal health care, the Canada enjoys an above average work-life balance.
 In fact, only 4% of employees reported working “very long hours,” compared to 11% in the U.S. and the 13% average the OECD reports.

 - Happiness score: 7.307

-Across the Tasman Sea from Australia sits New Zealand, a land made famous for its natural wonders, helped in part by the fact that the “Lord Of The Rings” trilogy was filmed there in the late '90s.
+Across the Tasman Sea from Australia sits New Zealand, a land made famous for its natural wonders, helped in part because the “Lord Of The Rings” trilogy was filmed there in the late '90s.
 The laid-back country uses 38.3% renewable energy and was named the second-most peaceful country in the world on IEP's Global Peace Index, topped only by Iceland.

 - Happiness score: 7.480

 Known for its picturesque alpine meadows and ultra-low taxes, Switzerland has many reasons to be happy.
 Its infrastructure is fantastic, its economy is soaring, and the health care system is often called the best in the world.